 Diane Everett, Provost Faculty Fellow for Advising.

-J. Anthony (Tony) Abbott served the inaugural Provost Faculty Fellow for International Learning.
+J. Anthony (Tony) Abbott served as the inaugural Provost Faculty Fellow for International Learning.
 Dr. Abbott’s specific responsibility focused on creating an inventory and analysis of international and intercultural learning in collaboration with multiple constituencies across Stetson’s campuses and beyond.
-As part of his work he developed a faculty international exchange resource guide and himself, participated in international faculty exchange in Spring 2018 at the Pädagogische Hochschule Freiburg in Germany.
+As part of his work, he developed a faculty international exchange resource guide and, participated in an international faculty exchange in Spring 2018 at the Pädagogische Hochschule Freiburg in Germany.
 Tony Abbott was a fellow of the 2016 ACE Institute for Leading Internationalization, a premier national program to assist individuals in developing effective strategic approaches to campus internationalization.
-He is professor of geography and joined the Stetson community in 2005 after serving as assistant professor in the Department of Geography and Land Studies at Central Washington University.
-His teacher-scholar interests focus on diverse global issues including alternative energy and conservation, cultural and political ecology, GIS, sustainable agriculture and agricultural biodiversity, Latin America spaces and places, and William Bartram.
+He is a professor of geography and joined the Stetson community in 2005 after serving as an assistant professor in the Department of Geography and Land Studies at Central Washington University.
+His teacher-scholar interests focus on diverse global issues including alternative energy and conservation, cultural and political ecology, GIS, sustainable agriculture and agricultural biodiversity, Latin American spaces and places, and William Bartram.